anthonysSlab/AshenOdyssey/rules.md

 Use your Head, not The Dice!

-When Badly injured roll Survival:
+When something Badly injures you, use that roll below:
 1 - Blood, Guts, and Gore.
 Instant Death
 2-5 - Bleeding out on the Ground.
 Permanent Injury.
 6-10 - You're *fine*..
 NOT!
 Death in a Few Days (Without Care)